 In the end, the goofy peanut gimmick paid off.
 Carter won his home town of Plains and every other county in Georgia, propelling him to a victory against Gerald Ford.

 Since 1976, the Jimmy Carter Smiling Peanut has held its position as the world’s second largest peanut, “the most photographed thing in Plains”, and one of the oddest monuments to a politician worldwide.
 Unfortunately, in 2000, a reckless driver crashed into the peanut, whose wooden hoops, chicken wire, and aluminum foil weren’t enough to keep it upright.
 After the accident, the peanut was moved from the Plains train depot to the Davis E-Z Shop in Plains, where it remains today.
-Although the peanut has been kept in pristine form, the fence surrounding it has become dilapidated as a result of over a decade of tourists posing for photos on it.
+Although the peanut has been kept in terrific condition, the surrounding fence became dilapidated as a result of over a decade of tourists posing for photos on it.
+Today, the peanut is circled by small maintained bushes.

 Perhaps the most interesting feature of the peanut, however, is its back, which has a sizable hole in it.
 According to local legend, the hole was carved by the Secret Service in 1976 to ensure that there were no assassins or bombs hiding inside the grinning goober.